One United Nations Plaza: Critical reception

 The adjoining bar, "among the handsomest in the city," has an intricate glass ceiling which reflects light and "refracts the scene below".
 It has been referred to by Huxtable as trompe-l'oeil since it is illusory, and is reacted to differently by the individual viewer.
 Huxtable said that this creates the "most romantic setting that is the ideal dining experience."
 Nathan Silver states: "To show that creativity lives, the architects have provided the impressive novelty of a prism-form of pseudo-greenhouse glazing backed by mirrors that dazzle with the sparkle of hundreds of reflected lights, and has reflected planes deep in the ceiling which flicker with bits of diners and waiters in motion.
 The black-and-white marble floors turn up onto the walls to wainscoat height, and this motif is carried through to the reception area and the restaurant.
 There is a continuous chrome band along the wall above the wainscoting which conceals a dim band of indirect lighting, and above the chrome light the walls are covered with a green felt "that is so lush that people have been caught rubbing their cheeks against it".

-A bigger surprise was that One UN Plaza was built with much less money than had been anticipated.
-There also was a larger return on money invested than had been anticipated.
+A bigger surprise was that One UN Plaza was built for much less money than had been anticipated.
+There was also a larger return on money invested than had been anticipated.

 "They belong to another moment in time, another sculpture, another kind of composition."